katarinavuckovic/FC-AE-GPR-Localization-/README.md

 Implementation of the [paper](https://arxiv.org/abs/2304.11455)
 # 1. Dataset
-Dataset Generation using [DeepMIMO](https://www.deepmimo.net/) Details on ccenarios and channel parameters required to generate the dataset may be found in the paper.
+Dataset Generation using [DeepMIMO](https://www.deepmimo.net/)
+- Details on scenarios and channel parameters required to generate the dataset may be found in the paper.
+- Example code for dataset generation is in "Dataset/DatasetGeneration_ADP_loc.m"
+- Note: the sample code is not enought to generate the dataset.
+You will need to download code and data from the DeepMIMO website to generate the dataset.
+Got to the DeepMIMO dataset and follow the instructions to generate the datasets.
 # 2. Augmented Dataset
 - File location Dataset/Data augmentation.m
 - The augmented dataset uses augmentation techniques on the ADPs to create a large ADP dataset used for training the FC-AE.